Taking a tech break. Doing a digital detox. Spending a week sans social media.

 A study completed in Sweden found that people, especially young people, who use technology excessively, are more likely to experience mental health problems and sleep disorders.
 The group that was studied, men and women ages 20-24, is already at higher risk for developing mental illnesses because their brains are still developing while being exposed to the new stresses of adulthood.

-Try shutting off your technology a couple of hours before bed.
-Read a book (not a Kindle, unless it doesn’t have a backlight) if you need something to keep you from getting bored before bed.
+Try shutting off your phone or tablet a couple of hours before bed.
+Read a physical book (not a tablet) if you need something to help distract or relax you before bed.

-Technology doesn’t have to be a bad thing when it comes to mental health — it can actually be beneficial for a variety of reasons.
-For individuals who can’t make it to a doctor’s appointment, telemedicine enables them to talk to a medical professional without having to leave their home.
+Technology doesn’t have to be a bad thing when it comes to mental health.
+It can actually be beneficial for a variety of reasons.
 Mental health apps can be used to encourage self-care, keep track of your moods, or even remind you to take your medications on time.

 It also enables people to stay more connected though the use of social media sites — an essential tool when your busy schedule might not always mesh with your friend’s schedules.